zeidzen/Zero-Shot-Calssification/README.md

 There are two main approaches to zero-shot classification:

-   -Attribute-based approaches: These approaches use the auxiliary information about the unseen classes to create a vector representation of each class.
+   - Attribute-based approaches: These approaches use the auxiliary information about the unseen classes to create a vector representation of each class.
 The model is then trained to predict the class of a new data point by comparing its vector representation to the vector representations of the known classes.

-   -Embedding-based approaches: These approaches use the auxiliary information about the unseen classes to create an embedding space for the classes.
+   - Embedding-based approaches: These approaches use the auxiliary information about the unseen classes to create an embedding space for the classes.
 The model is then trained to predict the class of a new data point by finding the class with the most similar embedding.

 The zero-shot classification approach is still a relatively new research area, but it has the potential to be used in a wide variety of applications, such as:

    - Text classification: Classifying text documents of topics that the model has never seen before.

-   -Speech recognition: Recognizing speech from speakers that the model has never heard before.
+   - Speech recognition: Recognizing speech from speakers that the model has never heard before.
-   -Machine translation: Translating text from languages that the model has never been trained on.
+   - Machine translation: Translating text from languages that the model has never been trained on.

 The zero-shot classification approach is a promising new way to improve the performance of machine learning models in a variety of tasks.
 As research in this area continues, we can expect to see even more applications of zero-shot classification in the future.